FelixOnline/v2/content/articles/2015-12-6-documentary-corner-jesus-camp.md

 subtitle: >
   This week's film is a chilling look at the meeting of right-wing politics and fundamentalism
 date: "2015-12-06 14:42:45 +0000"

 # Attributes from Felix Online V1
 id: "5807"
 old_path: /film/5807/documentary-corner-jesus-camp
 aliases:
  - /film/5807/documentary-corner-jesus-camp
+imported: true
+comments:
+ - Im bored to tears at work so I decided to discontinuance missing your spot on my iphone during lunch break I relish the info you outfit here and cant delay to pocket a look when I get home Im shocked at how quick your blog loaded on my transportable  Im not identical httpbuygenericpillcomThis is a highgrade extravagant article thanks on the side of sharing this illuminating information httpwwwrealedpillscom

 # Article Taxonomies
 categories:
  - film
 tags:
+authors:

+# Homepage control params
 headline: true
 featured: true